Holomorphic Parabolic Geometries and Calabi-Yau Manifolds: Proofs of the theorems

+Since $-\alpha$ is a positive root, the corresponding root vector lies in $\mathfrak{p}$.
+Moreover, this root vector lies in the nilpotent radical of $\mathfrak{p}$, since it is a positive root.
+The nilpotent radical acts trivially on~$\Lambda^{\text{top},0}\left(\mathfrak{g}/\mathfrak{p}\right)$, as nilpotent groups have no nontrivial 1-dimensional representations.
+Every vector in $\mathfrak{p}$ gives rise to a vector f\/ield giving the associated inf\/initesimal action, and for the root vector of $-\alpha$, this vector f\/ield is $X_{-\alpha}$, by def\/inition of a Cartan geometry.
+Since the root vector lies in the Lie algebra of $P_0$, the vector f\/ield $X_{-\alpha}$ generates a 1-parameter subgroup of $P_0$.
+The vector f\/ield $X_{-\alpha}$ is therefore tangent to the f\/ibers of $E' \to M$.

-The vector field $X_{-\alpha}$ is tangent to the fibers of $E' \to M$.
-On the fibers the vector field $X_{-\alpha}$ is a left invariant vector field.
+On the f\/ibers the vector f\/ield $X_{-\alpha}$ is a left invariant vector f\/ield.
 Therefore $X_{-\alpha}$ is complete.
 Starting at any point of $E'$, we can move in the direction $X_{-\alpha}$ of the nilpotent part of the structure group, altering the value of $t_{\alpha}$ at a constant rate until it reaches $0$.
 Indeed $t_{\alpha}$ is acted on by the nilradical of the structure group as translations in the left action on $E'$.
 The set of points $E'' \subset E'$ on which all $t_{\alpha}$ vanish is a smooth embedded submanifold, because its tangent space is cut out by equations

-for all omitted roots $\alpha.$ The structure group is reduced to a reductive algebraic group, since we have eliminated the nilradical of the original structure group, leaving only the root spaces $\alpha$ for which neither $\alpha$ nor $-\alpha$ is omitted, i.e. the root spaces of the maximal reductive subgroup $MA$ of the structure group $P$.
-We have also eliminated the part of $A$ which acts nontrivially on the holomorphic volume forms, so our structure group is now $MA^0$, with $A^0$ the subgroup of $A$ fixing a volume form on $\mathfrak{g}/\mathfrak{p}$. \end{proof}
+for all noncompact negative roots $\alpha.$ The structure group is reduced to a reductive algebraic group, since we have eliminated the nilradical of the original structure group, leaving only the root spaces $\alpha$ for which neither $\alpha$ nor $-\alpha$ is noncompact negative, i.e. the root spaces of the maximal reductive subgroup $MA$ of the structure group $P$.
+We have also eliminated the part of~$A$ which acts nontrivially on the holomorphic volume forms, so our structure group is now~$MA^0$, with~$A^0$ the subgroup of~$A$ f\/ixing a volume form on $\mathfrak{g}/\mathfrak{p}$. \end{proof}

 \begin{remark} On a complex manifold with a meromorphic section of the canonical bundle, it would be interesting to consider what happens to this argument as we approach the zeroes or poles of the meromorphic section. \end{remark}